actions-ecosystem/action-size/README.md

 ## Inputs

-The inputs for labels are optional.
-The default values are below.
+All the inputs are optional.

 ### Size labels